Managing and organizing Players

 Each group below the root level can also host its own series of sub-groups (also known as sub-levels).
 Each sub-group can be assigned its own content and playlists (these are deemed to be local and specific to that unique sub-group).
 This type of organization lets administrators restrict access to specific areas of the player network.

-In this example, the user has been given access to the root level and the "Cafeteria" sub-group .
-They can't access any content in the Group 1 or Building A groups.
+In the example below, the user has been given access to the "West Building" group (including all the sub-groups for that building).
+They can't access any content in the other groups.

 NOTE: Players can only be assigned to the lowest level in the network tree.
-In the example above, players must be assigned to the Cafeteria level.
-Once these sub-groups were created under the root level group (Training Global), it is no longer possible to assign players to that level.
+In the example above, players must be assigned to the 1st Floor, 2nd Floor and 3rd Floor levels.
+Once these sub-groups were created under the upper group (West Building), it is no longer possible to assign players to that level.
 Players must now be assigned to groups or sub-groups that have no sub-levels under them.

-If someone wanted to subdivide the Cafeterial level in two, they must move the players in that level to another group/sub-group.
-Once the players have been moved, they will be able to add new sub-groups under Cafeteria and move the players to each newly created sub-group.
-However, they will not be able to move players back to the Cafeteria level.
+If someone wanted to subdivide the 1st Floor level in two, they must move the players in that level to another group/sub-group.
+Once the players have been moved, they will be able to add new sub-groups under 1st Floor and move the players to each newly created sub-group.
+However, they will not be able to move players back to the 1st Floor level.

 Global vs. Local